Students raising their hands in a classroom with colourful Decrasound polyester acoustic panels on the walls, improving sound clarity and focus.

 Option What it does Limitation Best fit

-Noise rules & routines Reduces unnecessary talking and resets expectations Doesn’t change reverberation or reflected noise Works best when the room already supports speech clarity
+Noise rules & routines Reduces unnecessary noise and resets expectations Does not change reverberation Works best when the room already supports speech clarity

-Wearable hearing protection Reduces sound reaching one person Communication and supervision issues; inconsistent use Short-term or specific high-noise tasks
+Wearable hearing protection Reduces sound for one person Affects communication and supervision Short-term or specific tasks

-Decrasound acoustic treatment Reduces reflected noise across the whole space Needs suitable coverage and placement for best results Whole-school improvement and WHS-aligned risk reduction
+Decrasound acoustic treatment Reduces reflected noise across the space Requires correct placement Whole-school improvement

-Building changes (major) Redesigns the room layout and finishes Time, disruption, and higher cost New builds or major refurbishments
+Building changes Redesigns layout and finishes Higher cost and disruption New builds or major upgrades

 Practical steps for schools and facilities teams

-2. Start with high-impact surfaces: ceilings and large wall zones typically deliver the best gains.
+2. Start with key surfaces: ceilings and large wall areas deliver the best impact

-3. Document staff feedback: track where staff report fatigue, strain, or constant voice projection.
+3. Document staff feedback: track fatigue and voice strain

 Call to action

-If teachers are raising their voices all day, repeating instructions, or reporting fatigue from noise, it’s worth treating classroom acoustics as part of a WHS discussion — not just a comfort upgrade.
+If teachers are raising their voices all day or reporting fatigue, it is worth treating classroom acoustics as a WHS issue, not just a comfort upgrade.

-Talk to Decrasound about PET acoustic panel and ceiling options for schools, and we can recommend a practical approach based on your spaces and priorities.
+Talk to Decrasound about PET acoustic panels and ceiling systems for schools.
+We can recommend a practical approach based on your spaces and priorities.

 FAQs